 Surah Al-Tariq is a reminder to everyone that his deeds, whether it is good or bad, are recorded.

-It also reminds us that the hidden evil planned by the disbelievers is visible to Allah SWT and He is planning also for punishing them.
+It also reminds us that the hidden evil planned by the disbelievers is visible to Allah SWT and He is planning also to punish them.

 In addition, It causes awakening and fear from Allah SWT as the one will certainly die one day and will meet Allah asking him about his deeds.